valkey-io/valkey-doc/docs/data-types/sets.md

 3) bike:2
 {{< /clients-example >}}

-Here I've added three elements to my set and told Redis to return all the elements.
+Here I've added three elements to my set and told Valkey to return all the elements.
 There is no order guarantee with a set.
-Redis is free to return the elements in any order at every call.
+Valkey is free to return the elements in any order at every call.

-Redis has commands to test for set membership.
+Valkey has commands to test for set membership.
 These commands can be used on single as well as multiple items:

 {{< clients-example sets_tutorial smismember >}}
 > SISMEMBER bikes:racing:france bike:1